josephlarrivy/springboard-capstone-1-Marvel-Comics/README.md

 1. Navigate to https://developer.marvel.com/ and register an account.

-2. Create a keys.py file and add your public and private keys from your Marvel developer account:
+2. Create a keys.py file and add your public and private keys from your Marvel developer account (these are the only two lines that you will need in the file):
     PUBLIC_KEY = 'xxxx'
     PRIVATE_KEY = 'yyyy'